djoerd/blog/_posts/2017-11-30-ethical-search-advertising.md

 for sheet music, we applied to the program of [Music Box Attic][17], a wonderful site that offers music boxes with custom tunes.

-Unlike the affiliate programs of Amazon and eBay, ShareASale does not offer an API to search the products of Music Box Attic.
-Instead, it offers a comma-separated file with products.
-To search the advertisements of Music Box Attic, we create a Searsia configuration / result file that contains all the advertisements as follows.
-This configuration contains the `"rerank"` parameter, which instructs Searsia to search and rerank the results.
-The parameter value `"bestrandom"` instructs Searsia to retrieve the best results or, if there are no matching results, to retrieve some random results (so there is always an advertisement to be shown).
-We described this approach in our blog post:
-[A search engine in your browser][18].
-In this case however, it is not the Searsia Client that reranks the results, but the Searsia Server.
-That's why the on-line engine at Dr. Sheet Music -- [here][19] -- only shows the top 10 results for a query.

 ```json
 {
   "hits": [